 - Click on the site's alert status for more information

+The interactive Lake Champlain status map brings together in one place environmental and public health surveillance data about Blue-green algae.
 The map is a data collaboration project of the Departments of Health and Environmental Conservation.

-- Generally safe (green) - no toxic blue-green algae blooms were present along these shoreline areas when we sampled.
+No toxic blue-green algae blooms were present along these shoreline areas when we sampled.
 These areas should be safe for recreational uses.

-- Low alert (yellow) - these shoreline areas have blue-green algae that produce toxins, but toxin concentrations are currently below levels of concern.
+These shoreline areas have blue-green algae that produce toxins, but toxin concentrations are currently below levels of concern.
 These areas are open for recreation, but caution is advised in any areas where dense accumulations or scums are apparent.